kellystyles/fungiflow/README.md

 ### Databases

-To ensure the optional modules of Fungiflow work correctly, you need to install several databases.
+All core databases are bundled within the Singularity containers, assembly and antiSMASH BGC extraction, allowing you to run a basic setup out of the box.

-All core databases are bundled within the Singularity containers, allowing you to run a basic setup out of the box.
-However, the following optional databases are quite large, so downloading them may take several hours with 4 CPUs:
+However, several optional steps do require the installation databases to work correctly.
+Some of these databases are quite large, so downloading them may take several hours:

-- Kraken2 standard database (213 GB | 15 mins): required for taxonomic filtering of short reads in Assembly module.
+- Kraken2 standard database (16 GB | 1 hour): required for taxonomic filtering of short reads in Assembly module.
 - ITS_Refseq_Fungi database (162 Mb | 30 mins): required for BLASTn of extracted ITS sequences in Post-anlaysis module.
 - NCBI-nt database (132 GB | ~6 hours): required for assigning taxonomy to contigs for the Blobplots module.
 - EggNOG database (19 GB | 1 hour): required for eggnog functional annotation in Funannotate module.